BTS ÉLECTRONIQUE / ÉLECTROTECHNIQUE

 2 - TRADUCTION (8 points)

-Traduire en français le passage encadré : de « When the Trimprobe's, ... » jusqu'à « ...that of healthy tissue."
+Traduire en français le passage encadré : de « However, when Pratt's chip... » jusqu'à « ...the chip won't damage their machines."

 © Christian Lassure - English For Techies